muhammadser1/General-Institute-System-Backend/docs/API_COMPLETE_REFERENCE.md

 | 403 | Forbidden - Insufficient permissions |
 | 404 | Not Found - Resource doesn't exist |
 | 500 | Internal Server Error - Server error |

----

-## Notes

-1. **Authentication:** Most endpoints require a valid Bearer token.
-Get one by logging in at `/user/login`.

-2. **Admin vs Teacher:** Some endpoints are admin-only, others are available to both admins and teachers.

-3. **Arabic Names:** The system fully supports Arabic names for students and teachers.

-4. **Email Notifications:** Crash notifications are automatically sent to `EMAIL_TO` when errors occur.

-5. **Weekly Reports:** Automatic weekly lesson reports are sent every Saturday at 9:00 AM.

-6. **Development Mode:** Test endpoints are only available when `DEBUG=True` or `ENVIRONMENT=development`.

----

 **Last Updated:** January 19, 2025